 If you've never written a resignation letter, it's important to keep in mind that it's a formal communication "generally indicating your expected date of departure, not an essay on all the reasons why you're leaving," Williams said.

 If you're unsure of what to write, seek out templates online and from a career center or check out our guide How to Write a Job Resignation Letter.

 "If you'd like to create something more personal, a handwritten thank-you note [delivered] to your boss on your last day is a nice touch," Ramlogan added.

-After you've had a conversation and formally resigned, there is generally a transition period of about two weeks.
+After you've had a conversation and formally resigned, there is generally a transition period to tie up loose ends.

-"Beyond ensuring that all of your work is up-to-date and that you have paved the way for a smooth transition, you want to depart on the best terms possible, and that means not airing your dirty laundry," Williams said.
-"Your departure may make others feel like they can talk to you about their grievances."
+"Beyond ensuring that all your work is up-to-date and that you have paved the way for a smooth transition, you want to depart on the best terms possible, and that means not airing your dirty laundry," Williams said.

 See these other Business News Daily articles for more information on how to quit your job: